 Before protective measures were instituted in the 1980s, metal workers suffered a great deal of asbestos exposure, as was common in many industries during this period.
 Metalworking often involves temperatures as high as 3,000 degrees Fahrenheit.
 Asbestos was used as insulation in fireproof workstations and on pipes, ovens, tanks, boilers and other equipment.
 Asbestos was also used in some of the metalworkers’ protective clothing, such as aprons, masks, mitts, coats and pants.

 In the metalworking industry, workers faced increased exposure risks because asbestos was a component in thousands of products used throughout these sites.
 Family members of metalworkers from that period were also at risk for asbestos exposure because fibers on the workers’ bodies or clothing could be inhaled by anyone around them.

 Asbestos inhalation has since been found to be extremely harmful to human health.
 It can cause many respiratory diseases, including mesothelioma.
 Symptoms may not appear for decades after exposure, which is generally far past the time the patient could receive medical treatment that could stave off the advancement of the disease.

 If you or a loved one has suffered serious health consequences from asbestos exposure while working for Alcoa in Port Comfort/Port Lavaca, you may have a claim for substantial compensation.
 The law offices of Kraft & Associates, P.C., can advise you of your legal options.
 We offer a free case consultation with no obligation.

-Our experienced personal injury lawyers have been serving injured victims in Texas since 1971.
+Our experienced Dallas injury attorneys have been serving injured victims in Texas since 1971.
 Find out how our attorneys and staff can help you recover the compensation you need and deserve.
 Contact our office to arrange for your free initial consultation.